 Kiran Sahota, MA

-Kiran Sahota has over 25 years of experience within children services as well as the mental health treatment field.
+Kiran Sahota has over 25 years of experience within the mental health treatment field.
 She has a master's degree in Clinical and Community Psychology and has worked as a service provider within Child Welfare, Community Based Organizations, and trained law enforcement in crisis intervention techniques.
-Most recently, Kiran was a Senior Behavioral Health Manager with the County of Ventura.
+Most recently, Kiran retired as a Senior Behavioral Health Manager with a County Mental Health Plan.
 Her implementation and leadership within Mental Health Services Act (MHSA)/MediCal funded programs are showcased with skills in project design and implementation.
-Based on her achievements, her areas of expertise extend into community engagement, budget development and outcome measures.
-As co-chair of the County Behavioral Health Directors Association, MHSA statewide committee, she has advocated and influenced counties to "tell their story," with measurable outcomes.
+Based on her achievements, her areas of expertise extend into community engagement, budget development, quality and performance measures, and project management.
+As a previous co-chair of the County Behavioral Health Directors Association, MHSA statewide committee, she advocated and influenced counties to "tell their story," which she continues to encourage throughout her engagement with counties.

 Lisa Farrell, BS